ipdk-io/networking-recipe/docs/guides/es2k/building-p4cp-acc.md

 See [Building Stratum Dependencies for the ACC](../../../setup/building-es2k-stratum-deps.md) for instructions.

-You will need the Host depencies, Target dependencies, and Build environment setup file, in order to cross-compile P4 Control Plane for the ACC.
+You will need the Host dependencies, Target dependencies, and Build environment setup file, in order to cross-compile P4 Control Plane for the ACC.

 ## Fetch the Source Code